elztsang/angelix_findings/tests/memory-param/README.md

 I only used one test case that was "passing AND success" (as in, it was within the bounds).
 This resulted in angelix generating repairs with the upper bound as a constant of that test case instead of a variable.

-FOr example, test case 1 creates an array of size 7 and accesses index 2.
+For example, test case 1 creates an array of size 7 and accesses index 2.
 This passes the original program since 2 is non-negative, but it also follows the intended behavior of accessing an index within specified bounds (size = 7).

 Since I had no other test case satisfying these constraints, the repair program did what it was supposed to, with the information provided: "When x == 2, this test case passes."
-What ended up happening was the repair used 2 as it's repair case.
+What ended up happening was the repair used 2 as it's repair case.\
-Therefore, I had to create another "in-bounds" test case (#6) to have angelix infer the relationship between the array size and the index.
+Therefore, I had to create another "in-bounds" test case (#6) to have angelix infer the relationship between the array size and the index.\
-You can see this in the image below.
+You can see this in the image below.\
 ![alt text](https://github.com/elztsang/angelix_findings/blob/main/tests/memory-param/constant_example.png)

 This resulted in the final intended repair (try2.patch) which was a huge success!